Chile - Things to Do in Chile in December

 Insider Knowledge

-Start experience Patagonia activities early (6-7am) - afternoon winds pick up consistently after 2pm making hiking and photography difficult
+Start Patagonia activities early (6-7am) - afternoon winds pick up consistently after 2pm making hiking and photography difficult

 Carry cash in small bills - many Patagonian refugios and Atacama villages don't accept cards, and ATMs are 100+ km (62+ miles) apart